 AT SCHOOL LEVELS

-- We work with the Attendance team and the administration to help them to engage parents and to create a welcoming environment for parents
+- We work with the Attendance team and the Administration to facilitate a welcoming and engaging environment for parents and students.

-- We organize educational workshops at the school and throughout the neighborhoods to promote awareness of school life in the community
+- We organize workshops to help the community understand the role a healthy school culture plays in a neighborhood and the educational landscape.
+And the part they play in, at the school and throughout the neighborhoods to promote awareness of school life in the community.

 - At Starr King: The Lucky 13 Club